 The Barhi harvest begins in August and usually sells out within a few weeks.
 Farmers Markets are the best place to get your fill, but limited shipping is available by special arrangement during the harvest.
 To discuss, please contact the family by phone or email.
 Due to transit time and customs delays, unfortunately Barhis cannot be shipped to Canada.

 Many people enjoy the Barhi at its crunchy yellow khalal stage.
 Others prefer to allow it to ripen fully or to a "half-and-half" state.
-Ripening is most successful with full ventilation – for example, on cooling racks that allow air flow on all sides.
-A fan pointed at the dates can also help.
+Ripening is most successful with full ventilation – for example, on wire racks that allow air flow on all sides.
+A fan pointed at the dates also helps.

 - With a crunchy firmness, a light astringency, and a flavor described by David Karp as "coconut, sugarcane, and cinnamon," khalal Barhis are a rare delicacy.
 At room temperature, Barhis soften into heavenly clouds.
 A fully softened Barhi should then be immediately savored or refrigerated.